Anatomical terminology: Word formation

-Other terms are also used to describe the movement and actions of the hands and feet, and other structures such as the eye.
+Additional terminology is used to describe the movement and actions of the hands and feet, and other structures such as the eyes.

 History

 International morphological terminology is used by the colleges of medicine and dentistry and other areas of the health sciences.
 It facilitates communication and exchanges between scientists from different countries of the world and it is used daily in the fields of research, teaching and medical care.
 The international morphological terminology refers to morphological sciences as a biological sciences' branch.
 In this field, the form and structure are examined as well as the changes or developments in the organism.
 It is descriptive and functional.
 Basically, it covers the gross anatomy and the microscopic (histology and cytology) of living beings.
 It involves both development anatomy (embryology) and the anatomy of the adult.
 It also includes comparative anatomy between different species.
 The vocabulary is extensive, varied and complex, and requires a systematic presentation.

 Within the international field, a group of experts reviews, analyzes and discusses the morphological terms of the structures of the human body, forming today's Terminology Committee (FICAT) from the International Federation of Associations of Anatomists (IFAA).
 It deals with the anatomical, histological and embryologic terminology.
 In the Latin American field, there are meetings called Iberian Latin American Symposium Terminology (SILAT), where a group of experts of the Pan American Association of Anatomy (PAA) that speak Spanish and Portuguese, disseminates and studies the international morphological terminology.

 The current international standard for human anatomical terminology is based on the Terminologia Anatomica (TA).
 It was developed by the Federative Committee on Anatomical Terminology (FCAT) and the International Federation of Associations of Anatomists (IFAA) and was released in 1998.
 It supersedes the previous standard, Nomina Anatomica.
 Terminologia Anatomica contains terminology for about 7500 human gross (macroscopic) anatomical structures.
 For microanatomy, known as histology, a similar standard exists in Terminologia Histologica, and for embryology, the study of development, a standard exists in Terminologia Embryologica.
 These standards specify generally accepted names that can be used to refer to histological and embryological structures in journal articles, textbooks, and other areas.
 As of September 2016, two sections of the Terminologia Anatomica, including central nervous system and peripheral nervous system, were merged to form the Terminologia Neuroanatomica.

-Recently, the Terminologia Anatomica has been perceived with a considerable criticism regarding its content including coverage, grammar and spelling mistakes, inconsistencies, and errors.
+The Terminologia Anatomica has been perceived with considerable criticism regarding its content including coverage, grammar and spelling mistakes, inconsistencies, and errors.